POLLINATOR FRIENDLY CITIES . Click here for a sample pollinator resolution

 Communities around the world and in Minnesota are taking action to protect pollinators by implementing pollinator resolutions in their communities, counties and government agencies.
 Any citizen can start a pollinator resolution campaign in their own community.
 There are currently 28 cities, school districts and counties in Minnesota.
 Additionally, the State of Minnesota issued an Executive Order in 2016 for Pollinator Protection.
 The Pollinator Friendly Alliance, Humming for Bees, and Pollinate Minnesota help guide communities to implement resolutions and best practices to protect pollinators.
 Please contact us if you are interested in helping your community be safer for pollinators and people too.
 See a list of Minnesota city resolutions here: Humming for Bees.

 NEONICOTINOIDS AND SYSTEMIC INSECTICIDES.
-Meanwhile, the federal government is not moving quick enough to protect pollinators.
+Meanwhile, the federal government is not moving to protect pollinators.
 The EPA relies on pesticide company field studies to review pesticides, it's like the fox guarding the hen house.
 50% honey bee losses are being reported but the U.S. continues to allow neonicotinoids, the bee-killing pesticide.
 Neonicotinoid systemic insecticides move throughout the entire plant, making every tissue toxic.
 Neonics are used ubiquitously in farming, horticulture, on public lands and home gardens.
 Let your legislatures know you do not want systemic insecticides like neonics in your state.
 Support a ban on neonics.

 MINNESOTA PLANT LABELING LAW.
 Click here for a shopping guide